 #1 Updated by Jaroslav Kysela 3 months ago

 Check the webui - you may send the service uuid list to the /api/service/mapper/load .

 Anyway, it may be better to manage a bouquet of all services in network.
 Then users may enable the automatic service mapping through the bouquets.
 I'll work on it.

 #2 Updated by edit4ever !
 3 months ago

 Thanks for looking into this!
 I'm striggling with sending the uuid to the /api/service/mapper/load - perhaps I'm not formatting the request properly?

 But no change.
 I'm sure it's something simple - so thank in advance for providing the correct format for the list.

-#3 Updated by Jaroslav Kysela about 1 month ago
+#3 Updated by Jaroslav Kysela 3 months ago

 Sorry, it should be: